noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 ### Numeric types

-Integers and Floating-Point Numbers are the building blocks for arithmetic and computation.
+Integers and Floating-Point Numbers are the building blocks for arithmetic and computational operations.
 They are both subtypes of the more general type `Real` and come in different primitive numeric types:
 - Integer types:
 Type     | Signed   | Number of bits
 -------- | -------- | --------